-Improving, refining, and updating CaIME for Mechanistic-Empirical (ME) design of flexible pavements WHAT IS THE NEED?
+Improving, refining, and updating CalME for Mechanistic-Empirical (ME) design of flexible pavements.

+WHAT IS THE NEED?

-Caltrans is transitioning from using empirical method to ME method for pavement design so that local conditions such as material, climate and traffic can be effectively accounted for.
-ME design method needs to be continuously improved by conducting research to better understand various physical processes affecting pavement deterioration and implementing the findings.
+The California Department of Transportation (Caltrans) has transitioned from using empirical method to ME method for pavement design so that local conditions such as material, climate and traffic can be effectively accounted for.
+Researchers have been continuously improving ME design method to better understand various physical processes affecting pavement deterioration and implementing the findings.
 Additionally, there is a need to develop new, consistent tools and a flexible design catalog for local governments, replacing retired desktop programs, and aligning with the ME method adopted by Caltrans.

 WHAT ARE WE DOING?

 This task order involves improving the models within CalME to explain larger portions of observed performance, thus reducing uncertainties in predicted outcomes.
-This includes updating existing models for better accuracy, adding new models to account for more processes that affect pavement performance, updating climate and traffic databases where necessary, and periodically re-calibrating the empirical part of the ME design to reflect updated performance data.
-This task includes the following subtasks: - Improve CaIME user interface and functionality - Update models and databases in CalME - Update calibration of CalME performance models - Develop flexible pavement design catalog for local government
+It includes updating existing models for better accuracy, adding new models to account for more processes that affect pavement performance, updating climate and traffic databases where necessary, and periodically re-calibrating the empirical part of the ME design to reflect updated performance data.

+This task includes the following subtasks: